Sod Installation Tips and Information

 Managing everything from floods to droughts

 The weather in Texas can go from a deluge of rain to an arid drought in a matter of months.
-High winds can leech moisture from your lawn, snap freezes can kill your roots, and flash floods can turn your lawn into a muddy mess.
+High winds can leech moisture from your lawn, drought can encourage certain lawn pests & stress your grass, snap freezes can kill your roots, and flash floods can result in fungal lawn disease.
 Knowing when these seasons occur and how to prepare for them can make the difference between a healthy lawn and needing to re-sod again.

 Central Texas Weather Trends